-Students with fewer than 20 quarter (14 semester) hours of transferable college credit must meet freshman admission standards.
-The following minimum academic standards are required for full admission into LIFE’s Undergraduate programs.
+Students with fewer than 21 quarter (14 semester) hours of transferable college credit must meet freshman admission standards.
+The following minimum academic standards are required for full admission into Life University’s Undergraduate programs.

 - 2.0 GPA from high school or a passing score

-- A minimum SAT score of at least 1460 (if the SAT included the new writing portion of the exam) or a minimum ACT score of 19 (including essay portion)
+- A minimum SAT score of at least 910 (or a minimum ACT score of 19)

 Transfer Admission Requirements

 A transfer student is anyone with 20 quarter (14 semester) or more hours of transferable college credits.
 A transfer student must meet the following minimum academic standards for admission into LIFE’s Undergraduate programs:

 - Transfer students must have official transcripts forwarded from all accredited institutions, colleges or universities attended.

 - Transfer students must have a cumulative college grade point average (GPA) of 2.0 or higher on a 4.0 scale as calculated by Life University.
 Life University’s Undergraduate programs use earned credits (or hours) from all colleges attended to compute the grade point average for admission to the programs.

 - Transfer applicants who are not eligible to return to the last institution attended will be considered for admission on a provisional basis.

 Early High School Graduates Admission Requirements